Sbenziane/Gesture-Based-Assignment/Notes.md

 + [**HTML5**](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - HTML(HyperText Markup Language) is simply a standardized markup language used to display and structure data on a web page.
 Importantly, HTML ```<canvas>``` element is used to draw graphics, on the fly, via JavaScript.
 We will be utilizing this feature to create our game.
 + [**JavaScript**](https://www.javascript.com/) - JavaScript is a high-level scripting language, usually partnered with HTML, that allows dynamic control of content.
 JavaScript the most common programming language used in web development, and can also be used for other purposes, e.g. to create device application.
 + [**Python 3**](https://www.python.org/download/releases/3.0/) - Python is a simple yet powerful programming language.
 It offers programmers the rare ability to focus mainly on the solution, and less on adhering to a strict syntax.
 We will be employing Python 3 and the [Flask](http://flask.pocoo.org/) framework for the server-side scripting.
 The @app.route decorator will be used to map the URL to functions in the flask application.
-+ [**Docker**](https://www.docker.com/) - Docker is a tool for clean deployment.
-It uses containerization to manage and encapsulate an applications dependencies and its execution.
++ [**MongoDB**](https://www.mongodb.com/) - MongoDB is a NoSQL document database.
+Instead of using tables and rows, like in relational databases, MongoDB is built on an arcitecture of collections and documents.
+Collections are collections on similar documents, and documents comprise of key-value pairs - the most basic unit of data in MongoDB.
 + [**Heroku**](https://www.heroku.com/) - Heroku is a platform as a service (PaaS).
 It offers a high-level cloud server based on a managed container system with integrated data services for deploying and running modern apps.

 ## Implementation